christopherkade/chat/README.md

 A simple chat room developed using Angular & Firebase (Authentication, Realtime Database & Cloud functions).

+The messages in this chat room do not reflect in any way my opinions, this tool may be used by anyone and therefore may contain any type of content.

+Feel free to try it out !

 ### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.